Some Background on Hip Bursitis

 These dermatomal connections are vital when trying to understand why the hip becomes dysfunctional in the first place.

-Clinically, it appears that if the spinal levels associated with these areas become dysfunctional themselves, often through poor spinal habits, bad sitting shapes, and general poor loading of the spine, they can create a chain reaction of dysfunction that flows into the hip - setting it up to fail.
+Clinically, if the spinal levels associated with these areas become dysfunctional themselves, often through poor spinal habits, bad sitting shapes, and general poor loading of the spine, they can create a chain reaction of dysfunction that flows into the hip - setting it up to fail.

 It appears that something as simple as spinal joint stiffness and surrounding muscle tightness can act link a kink in a hose leaving the area it supplies subdued.
 This makes the area less able to tolerate normal use and activities of daily living.